abha0012/Monopoly_Game/README.md

 # Monopoly_Game
- This game is developed with C programming language with help of data structures.
+It is developed with C programming language with help of data structures.